ethanthoma/text-embeddings/README.md

 All blocking functions are wrapped in aioasync wrappers.

 The embedding calls to OpenAI use both exponential backoff and a requeue for any failed requests that still failed after the backoff.
+There is a parameter to set your daily limit of requests to OpenAI.
+After hitting the limit, it will stop making requests and save the current progress to storage.

-**THIS ASSUMES YOUR API CALL TO OPENAI HAS NO MISTAKES AS IT WILL NEVER STOP TO RETRY FAILED CALLS**
+**NOTE: since it retries your request until it your limit, it is possible for a bad request to repeat and use all of your daily limit.
+Make sure your text column in your query matches the text column set by the constant.**

 Due to GPT's request limits, multiple threads wouldn't make a difference as most requests are around every 0.4 to 0.7 seconds which is faster than the 1 second